RISE-UNIBAS/clean-code/course/README.md

 ## Creator

-These materials were created by the University of Basel's Research and Infrastructure Support RISE (rise@unibas.ch) in 2024.
+These materials were created by the University of Basel's Research and Infrastructure Support RISE (rise@unibas.ch) in 2024 and 2025.

 ## File structure